richard-ui/Data-Centric-Project/README.md

 - As a returning user, I want to be able to view my recipes on my own profile page.

-- As a returning user, I want to be able to edit and delete my recipes on the same page.
+- As a returning user, I want to be able to edit my existing recipes.

+- As a returning user, I want to be able to delete existing recipes.

 - As a returning user, I want to be able to add new recipes